szczyglis-dev/py-gpt/README.md

 This mode enables chat interaction with your documents and entire context history through conversation.
 It seamlessly incorporates `LlamaIndex` into the chat interface, allowing for immediate querying of your indexed documents.

 **Tip:** If you do not want to call tools/commands, disable the checkbox `+Tools`.
 It will speed up the response time when using local models.
 Tool calls Chat with Files work by default by calling the ReAct agent.
-You can disable the ReAct agent for tool calls in: `Settings -> Indexes (LlamaIndex) -> Use ReAct agent for Tool calls in Chat with Files mode`.
+You can disable the ReAct agent for tool calls in: `Settings -> Indexes / LlamaIndex -> Use ReAct agent for Tool calls in Chat with Files mode`.
 Stream mode is disabled if the ReAct agent and `+Tools` checkbox are active.

 **Querying single files**